pinklite34/alfacoins-for-woocommerce/readme.txt

 License: MIT
 License URI: https://raw.githubusercontent.com/alfacoins/woocommerce/master/license.txt

-Enable your WooCommerce store to accept Bitcoin, Litecoin, Ethereum, Bitcoin Cash, Dash and Ripple with ALFAcoins!
+Enable your WooCommerce store to accept Ripple, Dash, Bitcoin Cash, Bitcoin, Litecoin and Ethereum with ALFAcoins!

 == Description ==

-Start accepting Bitcoin, Litecoin, Ethereum, Bitcoin Cash, Dash and Ripple in 2 minutes with ALFAcoins!
+Start accepting Ripple, Dash, Bitcoin Cash, Bitcoin, Litecoin and Ethereum in 2 minutes with ALFAcoins!
 In 2013, journalists Joshua Brustein and Timothy Lee expressed concern that bitcoin is problematic due to its high volatility.
 With ALFAcoins volatility is not a problem - get usual money payments or setup the CoinSplit and receive cryptocurrency up to 100%.